squizzdotcom/squizz-platform-api-java-library/README.md

             //specify the supplier organisation based on its ID within the platform, in this example the ID comes from command line arguments
             String supplierOrgID = args[3];

-			//after 60 seconds give up on waiting for a response from the API when procuring the order int timeoutMilliseconds = 60000;
+			//after 60 seconds give up on waiting for a response from the API when creating the notification int timeoutMilliseconds = 60000;

 			//create purchase order Ecommerce Standards document and add purchse order records to the document ESDocumentOrderPurchase orderPurchaseESD = new ESDocumentOrderPurchase(ESDocumentConstants.RESULT_SUCCESS, "successfully obtained data", purchaseOrderRecords.toArray(new ESDRecordOrderPurchase[0]), new HashMap<String, String>());

-			//send purchase order document to the API for procurement by the supplier organisation APIv1EndpointResponseESD endpointResponseESD = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.call(apiOrgSession, timeoutMilliseconds, supplierOrgID, customerAccountCode, orderPurchaseESD);
+			//send purchase order document to the API for procurement by the supplier organisation APIv1EndpointResponseESD endpointResponseESD = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.call(apiOrgSession, timeoutMilliseconds, supplierOrgID, "", orderPurchaseESD);
 			ESDocumentOrderSale esDocumentOrderSale = (ESDocumentOrderSale)endpointResponseESD.esDocument;

             //check the result of procuring the purchase orders